tapquo/Lungo.js/README.md

 # LungoJS
-### A framework for developers who want to design, build and share cross device applications.
+### A framework for developers who want to design, build and share cross device apps.

 ## Lungo Framework uses actual & future features of advanced Web Development.